pynamodb/PynamoDB/docs/indexes.rst

         This class represents a global secondary index
         """
         class Meta
+            # index_name is optional, but can be provided to override the default name
+            index_name = 'foo-index'
             read_capacity_units = 2
             write_capacity_units = 1
             # All attributes are projected